TomerFi/selenium-nunit-robotframework-tutorial/README.rst

 * `SeleniumLibrary <https://robotframework.org/SeleniumLibrary/>`_ as the library providing browser capbalities and automation.

 | For the next steps, step into the ``acceptance`` folder.
-| The acceptance tests doesn't have, nor should it have, any direct connection to the project's base code.
+| The acceptance tests doesn't have, nor should it have, any direct connection to the solution's base code.

 Prepare Environment
 -------------------